-Students who fail to maintain a minimum of a 2.50 GPA will be placed on probation and will have one semester to raise the GPA.
-Following that semester, failure to regain a minimum of a 2.50 GPA will result in dismissal from the program.
+Students who fail to maintain the minimum GPA required for a specific program will be placed on probation and will have one semester to raise the GPA.
+Following that semester, failure to regain the minimum GPA will result in dismissal from the program.